Bleach baths (for eczema)

 Add: 1 capful of bleach to warm water

-Steps for bleach baths:
+Steps for bleach baths

-Rinse bleach bath water off if needed.
+3. Rinse off with fresh water if needed.

 Are bleach baths safe for my kids?